EDISON TOWNSHIP BOARD OF EDUCATION

 3. Prescription Plan

-The Board shall provide single and family prescription plan with co-pay of $7 generic/$14 brand name, retail and mail order.
+The Board shall provide single and family prescription plan with a co-payment as follows:

 All employees will receive full medical, dental and prescription coverage for themselves and their dependents, if any, from the first of the month following their date of hire.

 B. Policy on Insurance Coverage: Rules and Regulations

 1. Family Coverage

 An employee who has dependents shall be eligible for full family coverage.

 4. It shall be the responsibility of the employee to fully furnish all essential evidence to establish eligibility.